Sheridan Expressway (I-895)

-PLANNING, DESIGN AND CONSTRUCTION: In 1941, the New York City Planning Department proposed a short expressway spur connecting the "Bronx Crosstown Highway" (Cross Bronx Expressway) to the north with the "Southern Boulevard Express Highway" (Bruckner Expressway) to the south.
-The proposed expressway was to serve vehicles that could not utilize the Bronx River Parkway, whose extension into the Bronx was in the design stages at the time.
+PLANNING, DESIGN, AND CONSTRUCTION: In 1941, the New York City Planning Department proposed a short expressway spur connecting the "Bronx Crosstown Highway" (Cross Bronx Expressway) to the north with the "Southern Boulevard Express Highway" (Bruckner Expressway) to the south.
+The proposed expressway was to serve vehicles that could not travel on the Bronx River Parkway, whose extension into the Bronx was in the design stages at the time.

 INTERSTATE DESIGNATIONS CHANGE: From the early days of construction in 1958 until 1972, the Sheridan Expressway had several different Interstate designations.
 These designations were as follows: